rotembar22/rotembar22/README.md

 ## Welcome
 ---

-Hello, on my GitHub you can find some of the projects I have worked on, most of them as part of my MS Intelligent Systems studies.
+Hello, on my GitHub you can find some of the projects I have worked on.